English

-Creating interactive systems specialised in generating sound/music based on algorithms or reacting to movement, scenery, color, etc.
+Interactive systems specialised in generating sound/music based on algorithms or reacting to movement, scenery, color, etc. Now discontinued.

 Listening to Movement